DerekPascarella/CoolCoolToon-EnglishPatchDreamcast/README.md

  <li>All in-game cutscenes have been subtitled in English.</li>
  <li>All menu text/graphics has been translated and appears in English.</li>
  <li>VMU save file metadata has been translated and appears in English.</li>
+ <li>Neo Geo Pocket Color link (for use with "Cool Cool Jam") messages have been translated into English and re-rendered.</li>
  <li>The built-in "INTERNET GATE" has been replaced with special bonus content.</li>
 </ul>